For Universities, Admissions & Academic Hiring

 Evaluate 15 candidates in the time it takes to read one CV

 Faculty hiring.
 Department chairs.
 Med school admissions.
 Guest lecturers.
-MentionFox evaluates any candidate against any role — fit score, strengths, concerns, interview questions — all from public data.
-No candidate participation needed.
+MentionFox evaluates any candidate against any role — fit score, strengths, concerns, interview questions — without the candidate ever taking part.
 No forms.
 No assessments.

 No credit card · Run your first evaluation in 5 minutes